team-ocean/veros/doc/tutorial/dev.rst

 If your changes to Veros turn out to have a negative effect on the runtime of the model, there several ways to investigate and solve performance problems:

-- Run your model with the :option:`-v debug` option to get additional debugging output (such as timings for each time step, and a timing summary after the run has finished).
+- Run your model with the ``-v debug`` option to get additional debugging output (such as timings for each time step, and a timing summary after the run has finished).
-- Run your model with the :option:`-p` option to profile Veros with pyinstrument.
+- Run your model with the ``-p`` option to profile Veros with pyinstrument.
 You may have to run :command:`pip install pyinstrument` before being able to do so.
 After completion of the run, a file :file:`profile.html` will be written that can be opened with a web browser and contains timings for the entire call stack.
 - You should try and avoid explicit loops over arrays at all cost (even more so when using Bohrium).
 You should always try to work on the whole array at once.
 - When using Bohrium, it is sometimes beneficial to copy an array to NumPy before passing it to an external module or performing an operation that cannot be vectorized efficiently.
 Just don't forget to copy it back to Bohrium after you are finished, e.g. like so: ::